 What we do have is reasonable amount of decent enough kit.
 This means we can take attractive photos and videos that generally get us a lot of nice comments and love from our readers.
 So when we say our “best cameras for travel photography” we will provide a list of our travel camera kit that covers wide range of different photo and video types for us as travel bloggers.
 We will also include some of our favourite examples of photos and videos we have done with our various devices, so you can see the results for yourselves.

 This post about the best cameras for travel photography contains affiliate links.
 If you buy anything using these links, we will receive a commission from the seller, at no additional cost to you.
-Commission payments like these help us to cover the costs of running this site to bring you more awesome travel content.
-All opinions and photos are our own.
+All opinions and demo photos are our own.

 So, here goes with the list!
-You can use the links below if you want to jump to a specific section:
+You can use the links below if you want to jump to a specific section to find a good camera for travel:

 Our best cameras for travel photography – the list!

-This camera is hands down Tom’s favourite possession in the world.
-It goes everywhere with him, and easily tops his list of our best cameras for travel photography.
-Hence it is the first one we feature.
+This great travel camera is hands down Tom’s favourite possession in the world.
+It goes everywhere with him, and easily tops his best camera for travel photography list.
+Hence it is the first one we feature as a recommended camera for travelling.

 The X100T is the third in the X100 series and offers a number of upgrades from previous versions.
 It has a 16 megapixel CMOS sensor, both optical and digital viewfinders plus a 3″ LCD.
-This cam also has customisable function buttons that allow the user a great degree of control over the different settings.
+This perfect camera for travel also has customisable function buttons that allow the user a great degree of control over the different settings.
 It also allows up to 3 pre-sets for the auto-ISO settings.
 This means you can pre-set the camera for different behaviours in different light conditions.

 See the results: